Skip to content

 Understanding the ATS / Recruiting Situation

-There are some nefarious things happening with job ads, e.g. job postings being used as resume farms, recruiters posting a job just to hire someone who is already working at the company, etc. However, despite the stories that come out about this, most cases of this are overblown.
+There are some nefarious things happening with job ads, e.g. job postings being used as resume farms, recruiters posting a job just to hire someone who is already working at the company, etc. There’s no way to know how commonplace this really is, but there are also other reasons for not being contacted back.

 In most cases, recruiters are simply short-staffed, under pressure from management to get more done, and terrified that if they don’t, they lose their job in a market that is one of the worst that industry has seen since 2009.
 As a result, most recruiters are simply overworked, and as a result, are only skimming resumes, and only skimming until they have a “good enough number”.
 Then, they proceed to start phone screening the accepted applicants, and then pass on the quality candidates to their superiors or hiring managers.